jlangenegger/ssh_certificate/README.md

 Copy `/etc/ssh_ca/user_ca.pub` to the `server.netdef.org:/etc/ssh/`.
 As a destination choose `/etc/ssh/`for both files.

-Add the following lines to the file `/etc/ssh/sshd_config` to tell the SSH daemon about the certificate.
+Add the config lines to the file `/etc/ssh/sshd_config` to tell the SSH daemon about the certificate.

 ```bash
 [root@ca1:~]# echo "